-Northwestern financial aid may be used for participation on affiliated and Northwestern-sponsored study abroad programs.
+Northwestern financial aid may be used for participation on Northwestern programs, GESI, Northwestern exchanges, and affiliated study abroad programs.
 Additional scholarship opportunities or financing options may be available for students who do not receive need-based aid or who wish to pursue unaffiliated programs.
 The pages in this section outline information about the various forms of financial assistance available for study abroad.

 Financial aid and loans can be applied to Northwestern-sponsored and affiliated study abroad programs during the regular academic year.
 Your family contribution stays the same, and your financial aid will be adjusted based on your program's costs.